Alert Source Discuss

 • opsSeen - number of times a user operations with that entity was seen and added to the mempool

-• opsIncluded - number of times a user operations that uses this entity was included on-chain
+• opsIncluded - number of times user operation that use this entity was included on-chain

 • status - (string) The status of the address in the bundler ‘ok’ ‘throttled’ ‘banned’.